Premier League final day 2023: Fixtures, relegation battle and how to watch

 Leeds need to beat Spurs at Elland Road and hope results in the other two matches go their way.
 In all likelihood, Leeds require three points, Leicester failing to win and an Everton defeat to stay up.

-In theory, there is a scenario where a Leeds win and Everton draw sees Sam Allardyce's team finish above Everton on goals scored or goal difference.
+In theory, there is a scenario in which a Leeds win and Everton draw sees Allardyce’s team finish above Everton on goals scored or goal difference.
 However, this would require Leeds to win by three goals or more against Spurs.

-Leicester's goal difference is significantly better than Leeds's though, so they still need Leicester to drop points in order to stay up.
+Leicester’s goal difference is significantly better than Leeds’s though, so the Yorkshire club would still need Leicester to drop points in order to stay up.

 Who can qualify for the Champions League?